Contents

 The scent is the exact same, and some reviewers say that the bowl has a slightly stronger scent.

-The ingredients are the same, except that they are not in the same order.
+The ingredients are the same as the stick, except that they are not in the same order.
 This means that they use a higher ratio of coconut oil in the bowl which may explain the firmer texture.

 Conclusion

 Arko should be a product that everyone tries at some point.
 It has a history and it is a very low cost item to add to an order.
-If you want to see the opposite end of the spectrum at one of the most expensive shave soaps, take a look at MDC shave soap.
+It is